Firstly, it's important to know that we do not allow any of the following:

 - Replacing your bath

 If you want to make any changes to your kitchen, other than normal decorating, you must submit a professional kitchen diagram which details the changes you would like to make.
+One of our asset surveyors will review your plan and we will give you the go-ahead if it meets the required standards.

 If not, we will let you know of any changes to the plan you could make to get our approval.